Want to skip the hassle of assembling printed PDF sewing patterns?

 2- Save output as: click on this button to choose where you wish the new pattern to be saved, and how it’s going to be named.

-3- Page range: this number is automatically ranging from 1 to the last page.
-You should keep it this way if your layout is rectangular.
-Otherwise, if it’s not, check below for how to change the page range accordingly.
+3- Page range: this number automatically goes from 1 to the last page, and you want to keep it that way if your layout is rectangular.
+But if it’s not, just check out the info below to see how to adjust the page range.
+If you’ve gotta split the layout, just enter one of those ranges you wrote down earlier.

 4- Margin: if you wish to create an A0 file, you can keep this at 0.
 For projectors, you may add a wider margin here.